Arichy/sort-rs/README.md

 In small arrays, it's not so performant compared to the native JavaScript `Array.prototype.sort` method.
 But in large arrays, it's much faster.

-For now it only supports sorting numbers and objects in number fields.
+For now it only supports sorting numbers and objects by number fields.

 Recommended to use when the array size is larger than `1_000` elements.